pmahdavii/PowerBi-local-map/README.md

 Turning off clusters to see the raw map
 ![Map Tiles in a server with custom marker](http://www.pmahdavi.ir/wp-content/uploads/2018/12/Screenshot-453.png) Map Tiles in a server with custom marker

-This plugin is under development.now the he only problem is I cant understand how to get the entries from user  (I cant edit the 'compabilities.json' file in the correct way!).